It'll End in Tears: Side two

 Both "Waves Become Wings" and "Dreams Made Flesh" were written and sung by Lisa Gerrard of Dead Can Dance.
-Watts-Russell had intended for her to provide vocals for a cover, but she disliked the idea and asked if she could contribute an original track.
+Watts-Russell had asked her to contribute a cover, but she asked if she could instead contribute one of her own compositions.
 Watts-Russell was impressed by her recording, which was eventually split into the songs "Waves Become Wings" and "Dreams Made Flesh".
-The instrumental "Barramundi" separates Gerrard's two tracks; composed and arranged by Raymonde, it consists of his guitar parts overlaid with a Yamaha DX7 synthesiser.
+The instrumental "Barramundi" separates Gerrard's two tracks; composed and arranged by Raymonde, it consists of his guitar parts overlaid with the Yamaha DX7 synthesiser.
 The music for Gerrard's second track, "Dreams Made Flesh", is dominated by her yangqin (a Chinese hammered dulcimer), with rhythm parts played on a bass drum by Perry.

-Robbie Grey of Modern English sings "Not Me", a cover of a solo track by Colin Newman of the post-punk band Wire, taken from his 1980 album A–Z.
+Robbie Grey of Modern English sings "Not Me", a cover of a 1980 track by Colin Newman of the post-punk band Wire, from his album A–Z.

-The album closes with "A Single Wish" which began with a piano figure by Steven Young of Colourbox.
-It was then arranged and given additional instrumentation by Raymonde.
+The album closes with "A Single Wish", which began with a piano figure by Steven Young of Colourbox.
+Raymonde then arranged it and added additional instrumentation.
 The song is largely instrumental and closes with Sharp's vocal part.
 The cello sound was added by Raymonde using a Gizmotron, a mechanical effects device that emulates bowing and has a rapid natural attack.
-Because the Gizmotron is a particularly challenging device to control, the recording proved to be very difficult.
+Because the Gizmotron is particularly challenging to control, the recording proved very difficult.

 Cover art

-The cover's photographs were photographed by Nigel Grierson and arranged by the graphic designer Vaughan Oliver, both of whom were founding members of 4AD's in-house design team 23 Envelope.
+The photographs for the record sleeves were taken by Nigel Grierson and arranged by the graphic designer Vaughan Oliver; both were founding members of 4AD's in-house design team 23 Envelope.
 (Note: 23 Envelope was rebranded as v23 in 1988 after Oliver established a separate freelance company.)
-The black and white and out-of-focus photograph shows the visual artist and model Yvette (later known as Pallas Citroen), who was then studying for her final secondary-level exams, but was a friend of members of Modern English.
+The black-and-white and out-of-focus photograph shows the visual artist and model Yvette (later known as Pallas Citroen), who was then studying for her final secondary-level exams, but was a friend of members of Modern English.
 She remembers a brief photography session where Grierson "pulled some branches down from a tree, waved them in front of the lights, and took the shots".

-Grierson described the final album cover as an attempt to "create an intriguing image, influenced by...the subconscious....and scenes from David Lynch's Eraserhead, and Luis Buñuel's Los Olvidados—eyes closed, hair pulled back."
+Grierson described the front cover as an attempt to "create an intriguing image, influenced by [...] the subconscious [...] and scenes from David Lynch's Eraserhead, and Luis Buñuel's Los Olvidados—eyes closed, hair pulled back."

 The cover has been widely praised.
 Writing for The Guardian in 1996, the critic Susan Corrigan wrote that It'll End in Tears cover helped establish the "spooky, ethereal 4AD aesthetic" which the label became renowned for.

 Release

 It'll End in Tears was first released on 1 October 1984.
-It exceeded sales expectations by reaching the UK Top 40.
+It exceeded expectations by reaching the UK Top 40.
+Encouraged by domestic sales and anticipating that "Song to the Siren" could be used in a film, Watts-Russell licensed the album to Atlantic Records in the US.
+However, after selling just eight thousand copies in a year, Atlantic deleted it from its categlogue.
+Soon after, Watts-Russell sold another three thousand records there on import.